Tornado outbreak sequence of June 3–11, 2008: Manhattan, Kansas

-The only EF4 tornado of this outbreak, this tornado touched down to the southwest of Manhattan on a farm, and first destroyed a large machine shed, and threw a grain cart into an adjacent field.
+After the supercell responsible for the Chapman EF3 tornado entered Riley County, this low-end EF4 tornado touched down to the southwest of Manhattan on a farmstead, and first destroyed a large machine shed, and threw a grain cart into an adjacent field.
 The tornado then tracked to the northeast and destroyed several homes that were in the process of being built.
 15 well-built homes were completely destroyed.
 Nearby in the Amherst residential area, approximately 30 homes were damaged.
 A local newspaper reported that 45 residences in Manhattan were destroyed, 142 were damaged, and 637 were affected by the tornado.
 93 apartments or duplexes, 20 mobile homes, and 10 total businesses were impacted.
 Thereafter, the windows at the Little Apple Honda/Toyota car dealership were blown out, and several cars on the lots were tossed.
 A nearby hardware store and several self-storage units were demolished.
 Other nearby businesses were also damaged.
 The Lee Elementary School was then damaged.
 The tornado continued toward the Kansas State University campus.
 However, by this point, the tornado had weakened to EF1 intensity.
 There, the roof was blown off a fraternity house, windows were blown out of buildings, the USDA Wind Erosion Laboratory roof was damaged, and debris from damage to the southwest was blown across the campus.
 Damages from the tornado are estimated to be over $66 million, with $37 million occurring on the campus of the Kansas State University.
 Amazingly, no one was injured by the tornado.
 After the tornado, students from the university were expected to help clean up debris, and alumni from the college also helped clean up tornado debris.
 Around a year after the event, an event opened up called “Blown Away”, which was dedicated to the 2008 tornado.

+The violent tornado had a path length of 8.64 miles, and a width of 440 yards or one-quarter of a mile wide.
+It lasted for 15 minutes and caused high amounts of damage in the city.